boennecd/survTMB/README.md

 This package contains methods to estimated mixed generalized survival models (Liu, Pawitan, and Clements 2016; Liu, Pawitan, and Clements 2017).
 All methods use automatic differentiation using the CppAD library (B. Bell 2019) through the TMB package (Kristensen et al. 2016).
 The estimation methods are

--   A Laplace approximation method using TMB.
+-   a Laplace approximation using TMB.
 -   Gaussian variational approximation (GVA) similar to the method shown by Ormerod and Wand (2012).
 -   Skew-normal variational approximation (SNVA) similar to the method shown by Ormerod (2011).